Questions and Concerns

 Basically any "chewie" that can be consumed should be avoided, a Border's jaws and teeth are capable of demolishing and thereby ingesting more than their stomach or intestines are capable of handling

-Recommended Books on Nutrition
+Recommended Reading on Nutrition

-Natural Nutrition for Dogs and Cats: The Ultimate Pet Diet
+Natural Nutrition for Dogs and Cats: The Ultimate Pet Diet (Kymythy R. Schultze)

-(Kymythy R. Schultze) An excellent book that provides a lot of solid information, although we do not agree with all Schultze's "do's and don'ts", we appreciate the explanations and believe readers will decide for themselves.
+An excellent book that provides a lot of solid information, although we do not agree with all Schultze's "do's and don'ts", we appreciate the explanations and believe readers will decide for themselves.

-Better Food for Dogs: A Complete Cookbook and Nutrition Guide
+Better Food for Dogs: A Complete Cookbook and Nutrition Guide (David Bastin, Grant Nixon, Jennifer Ashton)

-(David Bastin, Grant Nixon, Jennifer Ashton) A fun and practical book for those that prefer to feed cooked food.
+A fun and practical book for those that prefer to feed cooked food.
 It includes an excellent and comprehensive guide to vitamin and mineral supplements.

-Three Dog Bakery Cookbook: Over 50 Recipes for All-Natural Paw-Lickin Treats for Your Dog
+Three Dog Bakery Cookbook: Over 50 Recipes for All-Natural Paw-Lickin Treats for Your Dog (Dan Dye, Mark Beckloff, Three Dog Bakery, Kansas City, Mo)

-(Dan Dye, Mark Beckloff, Three Dog Bakery, Kansas City, Mo) The Three Dog Bakery Cookbook unleashes some of the never before published recipes from the famous bakery's delicious treats made from all-natural, healthy ingredients for your pooch.
+The Three Dog Bakery Cookbook unleashes some of the never before published recipes from the famous bakery's delicious treats made from all-natural, healthy ingredients for your pooch.

 Jansim Jottings Main Page